Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/README.md

 This is a great series of [introductory videos](https://www.youtube.com/playlist?list=PLMkq_h36PcLCtLKrrdOKKFV2r267VFH_t) in Spanish by Hernán Wilkinson.

-A [general introduction to Smalltalk](https://www.youtube.com/watch?v=8GRwNM3hBDA) from Reykjavik University.
+An [introductory video](https://www.youtube.com/watch?v=8GRwNM3hBDA) from Reykjavik University.

 In addition to this, check the [Montly Community Meetings](https://cuis.st/community#meetings-archive) are recorded in video.
 See the [Video playlist](https://www.youtube.com/playlist?list=PL8jfzXKiS6Xin_VUpK_QaUn_MGH2S-oPd).